 Which, when you think about it, seems like a logical explanation.
 Alcohol is a diuretic, which makes you frequent the bathroom more than normal.

 While your body is cleansing itself of toxins through urination, you are also losing essential vitamins and minerals that are imperative for normal function.

 So, not only are you becoming dehydrated, you are becoming deficient in nutrients that help with cognitive function, muscle contraction, digestion, hormone production, energy levels, and multiple other processes.

-The more you drink, the more water your body secretes through urine … when your body lets go of more water than the amount of water coming in, it becomes dehydrated and nutrient deficient.
+The more you drink, the more water your body secretes through urine … when your body lets go of more water than the amount of water coming in, it can become dehydrated and nutrient deficient.

 Now, drinking water is definitely a good idea, and will help replenish much-needed fluids ... but do not bank on it being the best, or only, way to prevent a hangover.